rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 Somewhat sadly for the backend engineer, this bulk of this work is mostly "invisible" other than -

-- Faster "big" requests (like refreshing a "useful" file export) since they are offloaded to a task queue which can process in parallel
 - Faster data access
+- Faster "big" requests
 - Manual file uploads
 - Direct access to "raw" files of sensor readings

-However, the aim of this project was not to provide flashy new things, but rather to setup foundations which can be built upon for years to come.

-Has this been achieved?

-Only time will tell!
+It was designed so data is exported to files in advance so data access doesn't require any extra work.
+It's as simple as accessing files.

+The only "big" requests remaining, like re-exporting a source, are offloaded to a task queue which can process them in parallel without using up all of the server resources.

 ---